MinutesToMidnight/Introduction-to-Embedded-Systems/README.md

 ### Analog to Digital Conversion and Signal Graphing (Light sensor)

 In this exercise, you will learn the basics of using the Arduino's analog to digital converter (ADC) by measuring the analog voltage from a photocell voltage divider circuit.
-Even though the Arduino is a digital tool, it's possible for it to get information from analog sensors to measure things like temperature or light.
+Even though the Arduino is a digital tool, it is possible for it to get information from analog sensors to measure things like temperature or light.
 To do this, you'll take advantage of the Arduino's built in Analog-to Digital Converter (ADC).
 Analog in pins A0-A5 can report back a value between 0-1023 which maps to a range from 0 volts to 5 volts.
 Using a photo-resistor and a Piezo element, you're going to make a light-based theremin.
 By waving your hand over the photo-resistor, you'll change the amount of light that falls on the photo-resistor's face.
 The change in voltage on the analog pin will determine what frequency to play on the piezo speaker.

 For fun, try replacing the photocell with a potentiometer.